 And finally, we're going to move this bottom guide up one inch to 70 inches.
 We've now adjusted all of our text within our guides, and I think this is a better overall spacing.
 Now let's begin stylizing our text.

 For this title, we're going to begin stylizing the text.
-We'll double click on the text.
+We'll double-click on the text.
 And now let's begin working on it.

 First, we're going to go up to our font in our options bar.
 And we're going to keep Nevis bold as our title text.
 However, we do want to increase the size of this font.

 We'll leave it here.
-And I like how the words up top are relatively close together.
+I like how the words up top are relatively close together.
 They have a good spacing.

-And I like the way this title looks.
+I like the way this title looks.
 So let's leave it here for now.
 And we'll next work on our subtitle.

-We keep up.
-Let's select we keep up.
-And we'll double click on the text.
+We Keep Up.
+Let's select We Keep Up.
+And we'll double-click on the text.

-And now let's change the font.
+Now let's change the font.
 For this font, rather than continuing to use Nevis, we're going to switch it up.
 We'll go to our options bar.

 Rather than 91, let's drag it up a little bit.
 And we'll type 120 and hit ENTER.
 And we can probably increase it even a little bit more.

 Let's change it again to 130 and hit ENTER.
 I like the look of this.
-Now we have cities hustle.
+Now we have 'Cities Hustle.'

-We keep up.
+We Keep Up.
 However, I'm not sure that I'd like the all capital letters.
 So let's open up our character and paragraph panel.

-And rather than having all caps, let's click on the icon with the two capital T's to reduce it from all caps.
+Instead of having all caps, let's click on the icon with the two capital 'T's to reduce it from all caps.
 I like this, but it still feels like it's missing something.
-So let's change the color of we keep up.
+So let's change the color of We Keep Up.

 Instead, we're going to click outside of our artboard.
 And we'll select PTC blue.
 However, you can choose whatever color you'd prefer.